RichardFreedman/Encoding_Music/01_Tutorials/pandas-training/04_B_Pandas_Clean_Tidy.md

 beatles_billboard = pd.read_csv(beatles_billboard_csv)
 ```

-## Intro Header
+## Understanding Tidy Data

 You will quickly run into all sorts of issues when working with data.
 Most, however, fall into two major categories: issues of **cleanliness** and issues of **organization**.
 Data that is both clean and organized is known as **Tidy Data**, and this is what we strive for when we use, manipulate, and create our data.
-This helps us understand our data better, and perhaps more importantly helps programs like Pandas perform better analysis on our data.
+This helps us understand our data better, and perhaps most importantly helps programs like Pandas perform better analysis on our data.

 At the end of [Part A][part-a], we encountered two datasets that stored the same information (Beatles song titles) in different formats (lowercase/Title Case).
 This is an example of data that needs to be **cleaned** so we can more easily work with it.